Running Statamic on Ploi Cloud

 When you create a Statamic application, Ploi Cloud automatically:

-- Configures Git integration for content synchronization
+- Configures Git integration for content synchronization (enabled by default)

 - Sets up the correct PHP version based on your Statamic version